bmi-imaginelab/SI-MIL/data_curation/README.md

 --save_mask
 ```

-To be consistent with our study, please use model_path=hovernet_fast_pannuke_type_tf2pytorch.tar from [PanNuke checkpoint](https://drive.google.com/file/d/1SbSArI3KOOWHxRlxnjchO7_MbWzB4lNR/view), and type_info_path=type_info_pannuke.json from [PanNuke json](https://github.com/bmi-imaginelab/SI-MIL/blob/main/data_curation/type_info_pannuke.json).
+To be consistent with our study, please use model_path=hovernet_fast_pannuke_type_tf2pytorch.tar from [PanNuke checkpoint](https://drive.google.com/file/d/1SbSArI3KOOWHxRlxnjchO7_MbWzB4lNR/view).
 Note that HoVer-Net framework can be replaced with other cell segmentation and classification models as required, however since the following feature extraction scripts are based on HoVer-Net based output, that's why those scripts would need to be modifed as well.

 ### Path Expert Feature Extraction Pipeline